dylan-lang/opendylan/documentation/library-reference/source/dylan/threads.rst

    :conditions:

-     Implementations of this *release* method are permitted to signal a condition of the following class, which is a subclass of :drm:`<error>`:
+     Implementations of this :gf:`release` method are permitted to signal a condition of the following class, which is a subclass of :drm:`<error>`: